IBM/evote/README.md

 and query the world state to see current poll standings.

 # Included components
-*	[IBM Blockchain Platform V2 Beta](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
+*	[IBM Blockchain Platform](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
 *	[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) creates a cluster of compute hosts and deploys highly available containers.
 A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.
 * [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) is designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.

 ## Featured technologies
 + [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
 + [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
-+ [Vue.js](https://vuejs.org/) Vue.js is an open-source JavaScript framework for building user interfaces and single-page applications.
++ [Vue.js 2.6.10](https://vuejs.org/) Vue.js is an open-source JavaScript framework for building user interfaces and single-page applications.

 # Watch the Video - Intro (Cloud)